Archive for the 'art' Category

 “I saw Tim’s work well before I met him,” Nisi told me later.
 “I moved to this neighborhood the same year I moved to Seattle, 1996 or so.
 The Central District is one of the city’s ‘historically black’ areas.
 People had warned me against moving here, and yes there were crack hovels and mattresses on the lawn but also BBQ restaurants and beauty parlors and other signs–for me–of home.”

 Tim was home, we saw, and Nisi called out, “Hi, Tim!
 Is it all right if my friend takes some pictures?”
-Continue Reading »
+Read the rest of this entry »

 Spontaneously Self-assembling Eclectons